onmyway133/XcodeWay/README.md

 - [x] Go To Archives Folder: Open in Finder
 - [x] Go To DeviceSupport Folder: Open in Finder
 - [x] Go To CodeSnippets Folder: Open in Finder
-- [ ] Go To Document Folder: Go to current app Document folder on current simulator
+- [ ] Go To Document Folder: Go to current app Document folder for current simulator

 ## Extensible